salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 Downtime is inevitable and no control of namespaces upgrade order by default.

-`OperatorGroup.spec.targetNamespaces` can be used to control namespace upgrade order by starting with no namespace and progressively namespaces to be upgraded.
+`OperatorGroup.spec.targetNamespaces` can be used to control namespace upgrade order.
+This is achieved by starting with an empty list (no namespace) and progressively adding namespaces to be upgraded to the list.

 ### 2. Side by Side Two clusters

-We start with 2 OpenShift clusters, AAP components deployed in the first cluster.
+We start with 2 OpenShift clusters, a single cluster scoped AAP operator in each OCP cluster, multiple AAP deployments/namespaces in the first cluster.

 1. Replicate AAP deployments in the second cluster
 1. Upgrade replicas